 Our first Olympic torch is ideal for smaller hands to hold, & is sturdy enough to withstand the odd knock or two!

 Sequin Waste/Punchinella (we sourced ours from a local Scrapstore )

 Yellow & Orange tissue paper

-Recycled empty yarn cone (alternatively roll a sheet of card into a cone shape & secure with tape)
+Recycled empty yarn cone (alternatively use a rolled sheet of card & secure with tape)